 Written by members of the CHE community (with occasional guest posts) and edited by CHE grad students, it offers a wide array of content relating to environmental and cultural change across the full sweep of human history.
-Its name—about which you can read more here—invokes our commitment to publishing across boundaries, at the intersections of the sciences with the humanities, of academe with the public, of narrated pasts with imagined futures.
+Its name—about which you can read more in a piece by Bill Cronon—invokes our commitment to publishing across boundaries, at the intersections of the sciences with the humanities, of academe with the public, of narrated pasts with imagined futures.
 You can learn about how we built Edge Effects in this post.

 We believe edges are good places for looking in many directions to scrutinize and try to understand the world around us.

-Edge Effects features content in many formats—text, image, audio, video—while maintaining a commitment to clear, accessible prose.
+Edge Effects features content in many formats—text, image, video, and a podcast—while maintaining a commitment to clear, accessible prose.
 Its content is grouped into six broad categories: Essays, Commentary, Reviews, Exhibits, Fieldnotes, and Checklists.

 We very much hope you’ll visit us regularly, and that you’ll enjoy what you read and experience here.